MORIMOTO, Mariko

 Directed Research

-I mainly supervise the following research areas: consumers’ online privacy, health communication, risk communication, and credibility issues in marketing communication.
-I do not currently supervise research related to influencer marketing and celebrity endorsement.
+I currently supervise research in the areas of consumers’ online privacy, health communication, risk communication, and credibility issues in marketing communication.
+Please note that I do not supervise projects related to influencer marketing or celebrity endorsements.

 Inquiry for Prospective Applicants (not for current students)